cmac1000/discrete_math_course_notes/problem_set_2.md

 Therefore, if we can make `R` and `S` in this manner, we can also make `R & S` by extending the operations count by one (adding one more union operation).

+Update: this is incorrect, we're trying to find the intersection of R and S, not the union.

 ## 3b

 Show that `0B1` is c-d.